tkuhlengel/Ghoster/README.md

 # Keyboard Shortcuts
 Ctrl+Shift+Q Exits the program.

 Ctrl+Shift+` (backtick/tilde) Temporarily disables/enables the darkening effect.

-Ctrl+Shift+I Shows information about the window under the mouse.OB
+Ctrl+Shift+I Shows information about the window under the mouse.
+This was more for me, and can be disabled for anyone else on request.

 # Known Issues:
   1. Right clicking/opening a menu before a window is activated will put the menu behind the newly-activated window.
 Temporary Solution: Left click the window to bring it to the front before opening any menus or popups.